 - Contributing.
 As an active contributing member of the DB plan, you're in the DB Classified plan and you're contributing to the pension fund.
 If you chose the DB 30 plan, you are an active contributing member of the DB plan until you reach 30 years of service (YOS) credit.

 - Noncontributing.
 As an active noncontributing member of the DB plan, you switched from the DB plan to the DC plan.
 Once you switch to the DC plan, you're no longer contributing to the pension fund, but you retain all the eligible pension benefits you earned before the date you switched.
 DB/DC Blend members switched to the DC plan April 1, 2012, and DB 30 members switch after earning 30 YOS credit.

 - Deferred member.
 You stop working for the state before you're old enough to draw your pension, but you have worked long enough to be eligible when you reach age 60.
 Most members are vested - meaning they have sufficient service to qualify for a benefit but don't yet meet the age requirement - when they have the equivalent of 10 years of full-time state employment.
 Unclassified legislative employees, executive branch employees, and Department of Community Health employees involved in a facility closing are vested after 5 years of full-time service.

 - Retiree.
 You are receiving a pension (disability or retirement) from the retirement system.

 Returning to Employment

-If you previously worked as a State of Michigan employee and left employment, what plan you are in will depend on whether you were vested when you left and when you return to work.
-Follow this link to Returning To State Employment for more information.
+If you previously worked as a State of Michigan employee and left employment, the plan you are in will depend on whether you were vested when you left and when you return to work.
+See Returning to State Employment for more information.